Sensei Ed Melaugh

 Sensei Melaugh was inducted into the World Martial Arts Hall of Fame as JuJitsu Instructor of the Year in 1991.
 Zen Do Kai has inducted him into their Black Belt Hall of Fame.
 From JuJitsu America, he received the Instructor of the Year Award in 1993, the Presidential Award in 1990, and was inducted into the Black Belt Hall Of Fame in 1995.
 In 1996 Sensei Melaugh became the Sport JuJitsu World Champion in Self Defense.

 Since 1990 Sensei Melaugh has run a thriving martial arts school, the New England Small Circle JuJitsu Academy near Boston, in Woburn, Massachusetts.
+He teaches all his classes to both youth and adults.
 He teaches Small Circle Jujitsu and Jujitsu Defense throughout the United States and in Europe.
-He has a fitness kickboxing program that has run successfully for the past 17 years and added his Warrior Sports Performance program that trains youth and high school athletes in speed,quickness, strength and conditioning.

-Ed also coaches the strength and conditioning for his hometown HS Lacrosse and Hockey teams along with the Raptors club lacrosse teams.
-He also is an asst. coach in Lacrosse for Billerica Memorial HS. and Raptors Lacrosse club.
+Ed also has coached the strength and conditioning for his hometown HS Lacrosse and Hockey teams along with the Raptors club lacrosse teams.
+He also was an asst. coach in Lacrosse for Billerica Memorial HS.
+(2005-2012),and Raptors Lacrosse club.
+He recently started coaching at Salem State University Men's Lacrosse team in Salem Mass.( 2012-to 2016) In 2014 Ed became EMLOA lacrosse Offical, officiating lacrosse games for youth, High School, Adult post College.